chef/chef-web-docs/chef_master/source/definitions.rst

 Migrating to Custom Resources
 =====================================================
 We highly recommend migrating existing definitions to custom resources to unlock the full feature set of Chef Infra resources.
-The following example shows a definition and that same definition rewritten as a custom resources.
+The following example shows a definition and that same definition rewritten as a custom resource.

 Initial Definition Code
 ----------------------------------------------------